 For more information on conflicts between domain names and trademarks, see Nolo's article Domain Names and Trademarks FAQ.

 Finally, everyone starting a business, no matter how small, should search the federal trademark database to determine whether the name they want to use has already been registered with the U.S. Patent and Trademark Office (USPTO).

 Avoid liability for "willful infringement."
-If you don't, and you use a trademark that's on the federal register and the trademark owner sues you, you can be liable for what's called willful infringement -- that is, knowingly violating someone else's trademark, even though you didn't actually check the federal database.
+If you use a trademark that's on the federal register and the trademark owner sues you, you can be liable for what's called willful infringement -- that is, knowingly violating someone else's trademark, even though you didn't actually check the federal database.
 Willful infringement carries more costly penalties than other types of trademark violations.
 Plus, it's easy to search for federally registered trademarks.

 Use the USPTO's free trademark database.
 You can search for federally registered trademarks by using the free trademark database on the USPTO's website.
 To start, go to the USPTO's Trademark Electronic Business Center and choose "Search trademarks."
 Then follow the instructions you see on the screen.

 Check state trademark databases.
 In addition to checking the federal trademark register, it's a good idea to check your state's trademark database.
 The state register is often part of the secretary of state's office, though in some states it has a department of its own.
 Check with your Secretary of State or Corporations Division for more information.